-Degree Requirements by Year
+Degree Requirement by Year:

-It is important to know your degree requirements are tied to the year you started your degree.
-If you began a Bachelor of Arts at King's in the 2020/2021 academic year, you should refer to that year's academic calendar when researching your degree requirements.
-This is for your protection.
-If you are majoring in English, for example, and the English department changes its degree requirements in 2021/2022, these new requirements will not apply to you.
-That said, if it is to your advantage, you can request to follow a newer set of requirements, by emailing degreeau-dit@dal.ca.
+It is important to know that your degree requirements are tied to the year you started your degree.
+If you began a Bachelor of Arts at King's in the 2021/2022 academic year, you should refer to that year's academic calendar when researching your degree requirements.
+This is so you don't have to adjust your degree if a department changes their degree requirements.
+That said, if it is to your advantage, you can request to follow a newer set of requirements, by emailing degreeaudit@dal.ca.